ChainTrail/algorand-scam-detector/README.md

 1. The main router, including docs, is described in `src/index.ts`.
 2. scamDetectorFetch is registered under `src/endpoints/`.
-3. The utils folder contains utility classes which are used to fetch a transaction, fetch the latest blacklist and validate a transaction.
+3. The utils folder contains utility classes which are used to fetch a transaction, fetch the latest blocklist and validate a transaction.

 ## Development